 Master of Architecture: MArch 3

-Note: The requirements below may be revised.
-Please visit our website for the most up-to-date requirements.
+Note: The requirements for this program may be revised.
+Please visit the MArch 3 Curriculum website for the most up-to-date requirements.

 Requirements: 105 units